k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: random amulet materials
 - Adjust feedback when spellcasting pets cast spells at the player
 - More adjustments to monster spellcasting
+- Tweak to excess pets becoming peaceful or hostile